rydmike/flex_color_scheme/README.md

   </tr>
 </table>

-With **FlexColorScheme** component themes you use simple flat property values.
+With **FlexColorScheme** component themes, you use simple flat property values.
 No need for verbose Flutter SDK component sub-themes, with `ShapeBorder` definitions on multiple widget themes to change their border radius.
-The component theming provides a large amount of easy to configure options via simple flat properties, instead of complicated nested ones.
-In many cases you can also avoid the both complicated and confusing `MaterialState` theming properties.
+The component theming provides a large number of easy to configure options via simple flat properties.
+In many cases you can avoid the both complicated and confusing `MaterialState` theming properties.

 **FlexColorScheme** has many advanced coloring features, like using surface alpha blends.
 It also fully supports Material 3 based color schemes, including seed generated `ColorSchemes`.
-It offers different configuration options that you can use when you generate your `ColorScheme` from key colors, customization features that are currently not available in Flutter.
-This includes using multiple key colors as seed, custom minimum chroma levels and customized tone mapping to ColorScheme colors.
+It offers different configuration options that you can use when you generate your `ColorScheme` from key colors.
+Customization features that are currently not available in Flutter.
+This includes using multiple key colors as seeds, custom minimum chroma levels and customized tone mapping to ColorScheme colors.

 ## Getting Started